 Numerous important discoveries were made at the 2.1-meter.
 It first detected very distant clouds of hydrogen gas between galaxies, known as the Lyman-alpha forest.
 It observed the first example of gravitational lensing (as predicted by Einstein) and the first pulsating white dwarf star.
 Research into the rotation rate of spiral galaxies that began at the 2.1-meter eventually led to our current understanding of the existence of dark matter in the Universe.

-Most 1:30 pm tours to this facility will occur.
-However, a few tours could be impacted due to special construction described below.
+most weekday 1:30 pm tours to this facility will occur.
+However, a few tours could be impacted due to special

 We are sorry, this telescope was not constructed to be accessible by wheelchair.
 Please be aware that accessing the 360 degree viewing gallery requires climbing one set of steps and a second set of steps must be climbed in order to view the telescope.